c-i/correlation/README.md

-      -h, --help            show this help message and exit --start START         (required) Start date in iso format. e.g. 2020-12-30 --end END             (required) End date in iso format (up to the end of last month). e.g. 2021-12-30 -p                    (bool) Choose whether to plot correlation matrix heatmap of top n assets.
+      -h, --help            show this help message and exit --start START         (required) Start date in iso format. e.g. 2020-12-30 --end END             (required) End date in iso format (up to the end of last month). e.g. 2021-12-30 --interval INTERVAL   (int) Interval for which to calculate returns as a multiple of granularity. e.g. 1 (an interval of 1 with granularity 1d would calculate returns once per day).
-      -n N                  (int) Number of assets to plot in correlation matrix heatmap.
-Default: 10 -m                    (bool) Save correlation matrix to csv file.
-      -l                    (bool) Save list of asset pair correlations sorted from greatest to least to csv file.
-      --mean_norm           (bool) Use mean normalisation on returns instead of log.
-      --interval INTERVAL   (int) Interval for which to calculate returns as a multiple of granularity. e.g. 1 (an interval of 1 with granularity 1d would calculate returns once per day).
 Default: 1 --granularity GRANULARITY